LawrenceZ22/LawrenceZ22.github.io/_news/announcement_1.md

 related_posts: false
 ---

-We have started the data collection for egocentric thermal hand pose estimation, we welcome a diverse group of participants contribute by performing certain hand actions.
+We have started the data collection for egocentric thermal hand pose estimation; we welcome a diverse group of participants to contribute by performing certain hand actions.
 Please contact me if you are interested!